Dynamic-Capital/Dynamic-Capital/docs/onchain/start-minting.md

 1. Open the treasury multisig in Tonkeeper or your preferred wallet.
-2. Create a new transaction targeting the jetton master address `EQDSmz4RrDBFG-T1izwVJ7q1dpAq1mJTLrKwyMYJig6Wx_6y` and attach at least the forwarded TON amount from the helper output (`0.05 TON` by default) plus enough headroom for fees (allocate `~0.01–0.02 TON`).
+2. Create a new transaction targeting the jetton master address `EQDSmz4RrDBFG-T1izwVJ7q1dpAq1mJTLrKwyMYJig6Wx_6y`.
+   Set the TON value to cover the forwarded amount reported by the helper (`0.05 TON` by default) **plus** an additional `~0.01–0.02 TON` for gas.
+In Tonkeeper this means entering `0.06–0.07 TON` in the amount field.
 3. Paste the base64 payload generated in the previous step into the comment/body field.
 4. Collect the required multisig approvals and broadcast the transaction.

 The mint executes once the transaction is confirmed on-chain.
-The jetton master forwards the minted balance plus the configured TON amount to the destination jetton wallet.
+The jetton master forwards both the minted balance and the forwarded TON to the destination jetton wallet; only the extra headroom is consumed for fees.

 ## Post-mint verification